zaaack/foy/README.md

 /*
 Priority for async tasks

-Default is 0, bigger is formmer, then we will run `build` before `test`.
+Default is 0, higher values will be run earlier; so, in this next example, `build` will be run before `test`.
-If you have multi async dependencies with same priority, they will be executed parallel.
+(Note: If you have multiple async dependencies with same priority, they will be executed in parallel.)
 */
 task(
   'publish:patch',